 One weekend recently I was going through some old books on my shelves.
 Some are very old books bequeathed to me, while others were purchased over the years in various used bookstores where I have happily spent many hours on a rainy afternoon.
 Usually I have a general idea of the type of book I am looking for-maybe an Agatha Christie mystery or a PG Wodehouse comedy, or some account from an explorer traveling the world.
 Even if I don’t find any of those, the pleasure is in the browsing and inevitably I bring home some old gem.
 One thing I realized though is that it isn’t always the book itself that makes it a gem.
 Sometimes it is what happens when you open the cover.

-Something my wife and I have always done when we give one another books at special occasions is to write a note just inside the cover.
+Something I have always done when giving books for special occasions is to write a note just inside the cover.
 It gives that book a reference in time, and a marker of sorts of the things you were interested in that particular year.
 But as I open the cover on those old books, and see similar notes sometimes from decades ago, I often wonder about who those people were.
 What did that particular aging book, delicately held in my hands all these years later, mean to them at the time as a brand new one?
 What did it signify about their lives at the time?
 Or even, where did they live, and where was the book purchased?
 I also thought that books are a bit like currency, They can sometimes travel far and wide, changing cities, states, even countries on a whim.
 It is of course impossible to really know, but I had an idea to write a bit of fiction based on that idea.
 Almost thinking if that book could speak, what story would it tell.
 There is no music in this post, just a bit of imagination.
 So gather round, while I tell a little story…

 The Book-Five Great Modern Irish Plays